mgaudreault/coveo-backend-challenge/README.md

 The score algorithm uses the equirectangular approximation for distance, the number of erroneous letters in the suggestion and checks if the query string is at the beginning of the suggestion.

+## Extra implementation
+ - Added a way to handle facets for the search suggestions.
+   - Right now the facet must have the same name as the DB key.
+   - To enable a new facet, add it in /config/facets.js.
+   - Facets are only used in an "$and" mongodb query, but could be upgraded for more uses.

 ## Not implemented ideas
  - Create a query cache
     - Reason : Might be to heavy / not really useful for a suggestion service